Federal Appeals Lawyers

 An appeal is different from a normal criminal case.
 The appellate courts are not interested in the admission of new evidence, and the appeal does not go to a recognizable trial.
 The lawyer who represented you for your initial district court case may not be the right choice for a federal criminal appeal.

-Seek an attorney who has experience with federal criminal appeals.
-Your lawyer will need to review the court record for the case, find potential errors in the trial proceedings, and write a compelling argument as to why those errors impact the final judgment that you would like overturned.
-Success depends on your attorney’s ability to recognize the relevant issues that the appellate court will be interested in.
+Seek a federal appeals attorney who has experience with federal criminal appeals.
+Your federal appeals lawyer will need to review the court record for the case, find potential errors in the trial proceedings, and write a compelling argument as to why those errors impact the final judgment that you would like overturned.
+Success depends on your federal appeal attorney’s ability to recognize the relevant issues that the appellate court will be interested in.

-As a final note, some attorneys ask clerks or junior staff members to help them construct each brief.
-Find an attorney who will personally comb through the details of your case.
+As a final note, some federal appeal attorneys ask clerks or junior staff members to help them construct each brief.
+Find a federal appeal attorney who will personally comb through the details of your case.

 2. File Your Notice of Appeal On Time